Takakiriy/typrm/README.md

-If you wrote a setting name, you can specify the setting name instead of the line number to be replaced by the replace command or revert command.
+If you wrote a setting name, you can specify the setting name instead of the line number to be replaced by the replace command or reset command.
 You must write the setting name in parentheses before the colon of `settings:` in the text you will be replacing.